 - Add the flour and stir until well mixed.

-- Using a 1? cookie scoop, firmly pack coconut mixture into the cookie scoop.
-Carefully remove from the scoop and place 1? to 2? apart on a cookie sheet.
+- Using a 1-inch cookie scoop, firmly pack coconut mixture into the cookie scoop.
+Carefully remove from the scoop and place 1" to 2" apart on a cookie sheet.
 Do not use a piping bag for these cookies.
 They need to be handled with care.

 - Bake for 14-16 minutes.
-You want the macaroons to be a nice golden brown.
+The macaroons should be a nice golden brown.

 - Let them cool on the cookie sheet for about 5 minutes then transfer to a cooling rack.

 Christmas and cookies go hand-in-hand, but most traditional cookie recipes use wheat flour and other grains.
 If you are grain-free, or you are looking to cut back on the grains you eat, this cookbook gives you 25 amazing cookie recipes to continue to fill your home with the pleasant traditional tastes and aromas.

 Of course, you can use these cookie recipes year round!
 Your family is going to love having these healthy, delicious alternatives.

 Jennifer, author of Hybrid Rasta Mama, is a former government recruiter turned stay-at-home mama to a precious daughter (“Tiny”) brought earthside in early 2009.
 She is passionate about and writes about conscious parenting, natural living, holistic health/wellness, real foods, and more!
 Coconut oil and all its wonders is a main feature on her blog as well.